Travel.State.Gov >

 While domestic adoption by U.S. citizens living in Mozambique is possible, intercountry adoption (taking the child to reside in a foreign country while still a minor) is not possible.
 Under Mozambique’s laws, the adopted child must reside with the parents in Mozambique until reaching 18 years of age.

-U.S. citizens living in Mozambique interested in adopting children from Mozambique should contact the adoption authority of Mozambique to inquire about applicable laws and procedures.
+U.S. citizens interested in adopting children from Mozambique should contact the adoption authority of Mozambique to inquire about applicable laws and procedures.
 U.S. citizen prospective adoptive parents living in Mozambique who would like to adopt a child from the United States or from a third country should also contact Mozambique’s adoption authority.
 See contact information below.

-Please visit the Department of State’s country page for more information on travelling to Mozambique and the U.S. Embassy Maputo’s website for information on consular services.
+Please visit the Department of State’s country page for more information on travelling to Mozambique and U.S. Embassy Maputo’s website for information on consular services.

 Mozambique’s Adoption Authority